 Instead, many believe it works by preventing endocannabinoids from being broken down.
 This allows them to have more of an effect on your body.
-Others believe that CBD binds to a receptor that hasn’t been discovered yet.
+Others believe that Hemp binds to a receptor that hasn’t been discovered yet.

 Some experts believe in a theory known as clinical endocannabinoid deficiency (CECD).
 This theory suggests that low endocannabinoid levels in your body or ECS dysfunction can contribute to the development of certain conditions.

 A reviewing over 10 years of research on the subject suggests the theory could explain why some people develop migraine, fibromyalgia and irritable bowel syndrome.

 None of these conditions have a clear underlying cause.
 They’re also often resistant to treatment and sometimes occur alongside each other.